Tamayomi

 Tamayomi (球詠) is a Japanese baseball manga series by Mountain Pukuichi, serialized in Houbunsha's seinen manga magazine Manga Time Kirara Forward since April 2016.
-It has been collected in twelve tankōbon volumes.
+It has been collected in sixteen tankōbon volumes.
 An anime television series adaptation by Studio A-Cat aired from April to June 2020.

 Synopsis

-Yomi Takeda just wanted to enjoy high school after her baseball match went downhill last year.
-Her baseball career which became the rumour, ended when she mistakenly believed that her magic pitch is the cause of the game loss, contrary to Yomi practicing her pitch a few years ago.
-To make matters worse, her previous pitcher won't allow her to use the magic pitch for the fear for making the game worse.

-But by chance, twin's Yoshino, Ibuki and her childhood friend who is now a baseball catcher Tamaki decides to restore their high school, Shin Koshigaya's reputation after the scandal which causes the baseball club to be on hiatus.
-Two fielders in years one, a former kendo player, a power hitter and a baseball advisor came together to help push the team to be in the nationals as their motivation.
-Including two second years that already signed in to keep the club from being disbanded.
-Through training and compassion, everyone is helping each other overcome major difficulties as they deal with their mistakes and fears as they join in the National Baseball Tournament.
+Yomi Takeda just wanted to enjoy high school after her baseball experience went horribly wrong in her previous school, thanks to her special pitch.
+But by chance, twins Yoshino and Ibuki along with Yomi's childhood friend Tamaki, who is now a baseball catcher, decide to restore their high school, Shin Koshigaya's reputation after the scandal which causes the baseball club to be on hiatus.
+Joining them is two fielders in years one, a former kendo player, a power hitter, a baseball advisor and two second years that already signed in to keep the club from being disbanded.
+They all have one thing in common: to make it to the Nationals Baseball competition.